 - Ethics and public policy

-Students can also study one regional research specialism from South Asia, Africa and Latin Americaas part of an international development extended essay.
+Students can also study one regional research specialism from South Asia and Africa or specialise in Latin America on the basis of an independent research essay.

 View Programme & Unit Catalogue for further information (this is the current structure of the course).

 Learning and teaching

 Our programmes are modular, consisting of self-contained units, taught and assessed on a semester basis.
 As you progress through each semester and successfully pass the unit assessments, you will receive credit for the units, thus providing you with a clear indication of your academic progress.

 Teaching takes the form of lectures, classes and seminars.
 Lectures are quite formal, whereas classes and seminars involve interaction between the lecturer and a small number of students for study skills and discussion.